 Delicious Lamb Tagine with Apricots

-Today’s recipe is a delicious lamb tagine with apricots.
-Tagine is basically a North-African slow-cooked stew than can be made with beef, chicken or lamb.
+Today’s recipe is a delicious Lamb Tagine with Dried Apricots.
+Tagine is basically a North-African slow-cooked stew that can be made with beef, chicken or lamb.
 The meat is braised on low heat for a long time and becomes super tender.

-I first created this recipe with figs. When I left France a couple weeks ago, figs were in season and I thought it would be delicious with lamb.
-I was supposed to take some pics before moving for Sydney but we were so busy preparing this trip I couldn’t.
+I first created this lamb tagine recipe with fresh figs. When I left France a couple weeks ago, figs were in season and I thought they would pair beautifully with the tender, slow-cooked lamb.
+I was supposed to take some pics before moving to Sydney but we were so busy preparing for this trip I couldn’t.

-This tagine is perfect for a chilly Fall day.
-Hope you’ll enjoy it!
+This Lamb Tagine with Dried Apricots is perfect for a chilly fall day.
+I really hope you’ll enjoy it!

 - 1 tbsp olive oil

 - 1 lb boneless lamb shoulder all visible fat trimmed, cut into big chunks

 - 1/2 tsp ground clove

 Heat olive oil in a large heavy pan on medium heat.
 Cook lamb until browned on each side (about 3 minutes).
 Remove lamb from the pan and set aside.

 Add onion and garlic to the pan and cook until soft.
 You don't want the garlic to brown.
 Deglaze pan with orange juice and stir to get all the juices from the bottom of the pan.